What Is Baylisascaris procyonis?

 That is because the urban raccoon population is quickly increasing.
-Public health departments harp on the dangers of baylisascaris in an attempt to deal with rising populations of marauding urban raccoons and they are correct in doing so.
-But the dangers of these large populations of clever, unsupervised animals is really much broader that that one threat.
+Public health departments harp on the dangers of baylisascaris in an attempt to deal with rising populations of marauding urban raccoons, and they are correct in doing so.
+But the dangers of these large populations of clever, unsupervised animals is really much broader than that one threat.
 Abnormally high raccoon populations disrupt Nature’s harmony and balance.
 Much like feral cat colonies they destroy the smaller wildlife and bird population and bring the threat of raccoon-borne rabies as well as raccoon-borne Lyme disease and raccoon-transmitted leptospirosis into your neighborhood environment.

 There is a second, potentially greater, risk.
 Baylisascaris can also live in the intestines of dogs.
 As dogs and urban raccoons mingle, there is a real possibility the more dogs will become infected.
 You can read about that threat here and here.
 Dogs relieve themselves wherever convenient – not in specific latrines.
 In doing so, dogs contaminate the environment much more widely and make human exposure to their parasite eggs considerably more likely.

 What Is The Natural Life Cycle Of This Parasite?

 Baylisascaris is a species of roundworm or ascarid.
 It lives its whole adult life in the small intestine of raccoons.
 All ascarid parasites do little damage in their adult form.
 They absorb the nutrients they need from the partially digested food in the raccoon’s intestine – not by damaging the raccoons’ intestine itself.
 So unless the raccoon has an usually large number of these parasites, they cause it little or no harm.